gvwilson/thirdbit/_posts/2021/2021-12-29-tuppence-a-bag.md

 (so young, so human)
 that in a few minutes an ancient evil will offer him a bargain.
 Wealth and power,
-an empire spanning the globe---he can buy all that with a single coin, just like Father and so many others before him.
+an empire spanning the globe—he can buy all that with a single coin, just like Father and so many others before him.
 A single coin to seal the deal, then toys set aside and afternoons of make-believe foregone because big boys don't do that.